Observation of Nagaoka Polarons in a Fermi-Hubbard Quantum Simulator: Introduction

 In this work, we experimentally demonstrate the emergence of Nagaoka polarons with strongly interacting ultracold fermions in an optical lattice which pristinely realize the Hubbard model (Fig.~\ref{fig:fig1}c).
 These polarons appear as bubbles of enhanced ferromagnetic correlations over areas up to about 30 sites around individual particle dopants, which we image through \emph{in situ} measurements of three-point correlation functions.
 These bubbles are bounded by antiferromagnetic superexchange occurring at finite interactions (Fig.~\ref{fig:fig1}a), and represent a generalization of Nagaoka’s original arguments \cite{white_density_2001}.
-Key to our observations is a triangular optical lattice \cite{xu_frustration-_2023,struck_quantum_2011,yamamoto_single-site-resolved_2020,yang_site-resolved_2021,mongkolkiattichai_quantum_2022,trisnadi_design_2022}, where kinetic magnetism is strongly enhanced due to frustration and is expected to give rise to a variety of single- or few-dopant polaronic states \cite{zhang_pairing_2018,van_de_kraats_holes_2022,davydova_itinerant_2023,morera_high-temperature_2023,schlomer_kinetic_2023,samajdar_nagaoka_2023}.
+Key to our observations is a triangular optical lattice \cite{xu_frustration-_2023,struck_quantum_2011,yamamoto_single-site-resolved_2020,yang_site-resolved_2021,mongkolkiattichai_quantum_2023,trisnadi_design_2022}, where kinetic magnetism is strongly enhanced due to frustration of antiferromagnetic order and the presence of short-length loops \cite{hanisch_ferromagnetism_1995}.
+As a result, it is expected to give rise to a variety of single- or few-dopant polaronic states \cite{zhang_pairing_2018,van_de_kraats_holes_2022,davydova_itinerant_2023} expected to be observable through spectroscopic \cite{chen_proposal_2022,morera_spectroscopy_2023} or real-space measurements \cite{morera_high-temperature_2023,schlomer_kinetic_2023,samajdar_nagaoka_2023}.

 Triangular lattices furthermore break particle-hole symmetry and Nagaoka's theorem does not apply in the case of a single hole dopant.
 We however observe evidence for kinetic magnetism around hole dopants in the form of antiferromagnetic bubbles, in agreement with a seminal prediction by Haerter and Shastry \cite{haerter_kinetic_2005}.
 This asymmetry with respect to doping starkly contrasts with magnetic polarons emerging from exchange-mediated interactions between the dopant and its spin environment \cite{brinkman_single-particle_1970,shraiman_two-particle_1988,sachdev_hole_1989,grusdt_parton_2018}, as investigated in previous cold-atom realizations of the two-dimensional square Hubbard model \cite{koepsell_imaging_2019,ji_coupling_2021,koepsell_microscopic_2021}.
+Itinerant spin polarons displaying such a particle-hole asymmetry have recently been observed with ultracold fermions in a triangular lattice \cite{prichard_directly_2023}.

 We realize here a frustrated Hubbard model by preparing a balanced mixture of ultracold fermionic lithium-6 atoms in the two lowest hyperfine states and adiabatically loading it into a triangular optical lattice \cite{xu_frustration-_2023}.
 The tunneling energy $t$ and on-site interaction energy $U$ that solely parameterize our Hubbard quantum simulator are tuned by changing the depth of the optical lattice and by controlling the magnetic field close to the broad Feshbach resonance of lithium-6 (Methods~\ref{subsec:preparation}).
 This allows us to tune the ratio $U/t$ over more than one order of magnitude from the metallic regime, $U/t = \UDSx$, to the strongly interacting regime $U/t = \UDSv$, where atoms form a large Mott insulator over 300 to 400 sites (Fig.~\ref{fig:fig1}c).
 Full dopant resolution is obtained by dynamically tuning the lattice geometry to a supersampling square lattice prior to fluorescence imaging (Methods~\ref{subsec:imaging}).